-The cause of spider veins is not completely known, but they often run in families.
-Spider veins appear in both men and women, but, more frequently in women.
-Some factors that may contribute to spider veins include:
+The cause of spider veins is not completely known, although they often run in families.
+There are many factors that can contribute to getting spider veins:

 - Other events that cause hormonal shifts